 Courses as Recommended by Graduate Students

-- BIOL 522 - Human Evolutionary Genetics - Particularly helpful for anyone interested in genetics, genomics, evolution, and computational biology, but students from most biological disciplines will be able to get something useful out of the course.
+- BIOL 5220 – particularly helpful for anyone interested in genetics, genomics, evolution, and computational biology, but students from most biological disciplines will be able to get something useful out of the course.

 Additional Information on Graduate Work

-Once a student has completed coursework as stated by the Advising Committee, program requirements such as lab rotations, teaching duties, and passed Candidacy Exam, the student is on dissertation status.
-Student will automatically be registered for BIOL 995- Dissertation each semester.
+Once a student has completed coursework as stated by the advising committee, program requirements such as lab rotations, teaching duties, and passed Candidacy Exam, the student is on dissertation status.
+Students will automatically be registered for BIOL 9995 – Dissertation each semester.

-Usually, second-year students are funded by Teaching Assistantships.
-If continued coursework is necessary, students funded by teaching fellowships can take up to 3 course units per semester, including research work done as an Independent Study (BIOL 999).
+Usually, second-year students are funded by Teaching Fellowships.
+If continued coursework is necessary, students funded by teaching fellowships can take up to 3 course units per semester, including research work done as an Independent Study (BIOL 9999).